JosephineTella/Diabetes-Risk-Prediction/README.md

 ### 8. Future Work

-Potential areas of future development include:

--  integrating multi-modal data sources, combining clinical, biochemical, and genomic data to develop more robust and personalized predictive models for diabetes.
-The application of deep learning architectures (e.g., attention-based neural networks) with interpretable frameworks like SHAP or LIME could provide both predictive power and transparency.
+  -  Incorporating deep learning architectures such as attention-based neural networks) with interpretable frameworks such as SHAP or LIME might provide transparency and predictive power

--  comparative analyses between SHAP and other explainable AI (XAI) methods (such as Integrated Gradients or Counterfactual Explanations) could offer deeper insights into model behavior and the consistency of feature attributions across frameworks

 ### 9. Conclusion

-This study developed and evaluated multiple machine learning models to predict diabetes occurrence using structured clinical data, with a particular focus on the interpretability of the best-performing model.
-Among the tested algorithms, the Random Forest Classifier demonstrated superior predictive performance across multiple metrics, including accuracy, precision, recall and F1-score, confirming its robustness and adaptability for binary classification tasks in healthcare domains.
+This study developed and evaluated various machine learning models to predict diabetes cases with the aid of structured clinical data and specific focus on the interpretability of the best-performing model.
+Random Forest Classifier had the best predictive performance across the various metrics tested.

-Through the application of SHAP (SHapley Additive exPlanations), the model’s decision-making process was rendered transparent and interpretable.
-SHAP analysis identified the most influential features contributing to diabetes risk, with HbA1c level, blood glucose level, BMI, age and hypertension, emerging as the dominant predictors.
+Application of SHAP (SHapley Additive exPlanations) made the model’s decision-making process transparent and interpretable.
+It identified the most influential features contributing to diabetes cases as HbA1c level, blood glucose level, BMI, age and hypertension.
 The feature importance ranking aligned well with established clinical evidence, thereby strengthening the biological and diagnostic validity of the model’s predictions.

 ### References